-gravimetric underlying The model, KTH08, has been computed by the Least Squares Modification of Stokes formula Additive corrections with (LSMSA) (Sjöberg, 1991 and Sjöberg, 2003).
-This work has been made in cooperation between Lantmäteriet and Professor Sjöberg and his group at the Royal Institute Technology of (KTH) in Stockholm.
+The underlying gravimetric model, KTH08, has been computed by the Least Squares Modification of Stokes formula with Additive corrections (LSMSA) (Sjöberg, 1991 and Sjöberg, 2003).
+This work has been made in cooperation between Lantmäteriet and Professor Sjöberg and his group at the Royal Technology Institute of (KTH) in Stockholm.
 The computation is described in detail in Ågren et al. (2009).

-Presently Lantmäteriet investigates what is required of the national gravity system and gravity data to be able to compute a more accurate geoid model in the future (with standard uncertainty of the order 5 mm).
-Two preliminary conclusions from this ongoing project (not yet published) are that a new gravity system is needed and that 5 km resolution is sufficient for the detail gravity.
+Presently Lantmäteriet investigates what is required of the national gravity system and the gravity data to be able to compute a more accurate geoid model in the future (with standard uncertainty of the order 5 mm).
+Two preliminary conclusions from this ongoing project (not yet published) are that a new gravity system is needed and that 5 km resolution is sufficient for the detail gravity in case a dense, high quality Digital Elevation Model (DEM) is used for the topographic corrections.
 Besides, a significant amount of new observations are required and the old data need to be checked and updated in various ways.